contiv-experimental/demo/net/Bgp.md

 - Ensure that BGP peering between the host server and the leaf switch is eBGP
 - Currently only one uplink from the server is supported
-- Currently supported on bare-metals [watch this space for support on VMs soon]
+- Currently supported on bare-metals (watch this space for support on VMs soon)

  #Supported version

- <version number of netplugin, netmaster, netctl> +
+ version number of netplugin, netmaster, netctl

 #Steps to bring up a demo cluster with routing capabilites: